Fair allocation of items and money: Two agents and one item

-This algorithm assumes that the agents have quasilinear utilities, that is, their utility is the value of items plus the amount of money that they have.
+The algorithm always yields an envy-free allocation.
+If the agents have quasilinear utilities, that is, their utility is the value of items plus the amount of money that they have, then the allocation is also proportional.
 If George thinks that Alice's price is low (he is willing to pay more than p), then he takes the item and pay p, and his utility is positive, so he does not envy Alice.
 Alice, too, does not envy George since his utility - in her eyes - is 0.
 Similarly, if George thinks that Alice's price is high (he is willing to pay p or more), then he leaves the item to Alice and does not envy, since Alice's utility in his eyes is negative.

 The paid money p can later be divided equally between the players, since an equal monetary transfer does not affect the relative utilities.
 Then, effectively, the buying agent pays p/2 to the selling agent.
 The total utility of each agent is at least 1/2 of his/her utility for the item.
 If the agents have different entitlements, then the paid money p should be divided between the partners in proportion to their entitlements.

 There are various works extending this simple idea to more than two players and more complex settings.
 The main fairness criteria in these works is envy-freeness.
 In addition, some works consider a setting in which a benevolent third-party is willing to subsidize the allocation, but wants to minimize the amount of subsidy subject to envy-freeness.
 This problem is called the minimum-subsidy envy-free allocation.